akshadjaiswal/akshadjaiswal/README.md

 </em></p>
 ## 🌟 About Me

-- 🔭 I’m currently working on frontend of [**MintFlix**](https://github.com/akshadjaiswal/MintFlix) — a MERN Stack application to connect with developers.
+- 🔭 I’m currently working on frontend of [**MintFlix**](https://github.com/akshadjaiswal/MintFlix) — Reactjs application to search movies and its suggestions.
 - 🏫 Exploring the depths of **Backend Development** and mastering **Node.js**.
 - 💻 Check out my projects and journey on [**My Portfolio**](https://akshadjaiswal-website.netlify.app/).
 - 🤝🏻 Excited to collaborate on **MERN Projects** and bring ideas to life.